gitmjreilly/no_dup_copier/README.md

 ## TODO Check for proper function on Windows and Unix

 Uses python pathlib so it may be OK assuming pipenv is installed.

+Allow for rerunning where files are NOT copied if they are already present in the destination.